 Join thousands of participants and 50+ companies in a month-long challenge to take 500 million steps together during May, National Trauma Awareness Month, anywhere in the world!

-When the community reaches the steps goal, presenting sponsor Cigna will make a $100,000 donation to The Gillian Reny Stepping Strong Center for Trauma Innovation at Brigham and Women’s Hospital.
-Participants will receive health, wellness, and nutrition information from Brigham Health and Cigna, and be eligible for weekly drawings for prizes like Dick’s Sporting Goods gift cards and New Balance sneakers.
+When the community reaches the steps goal, our sponsors will make a $100,000 donation to The Gillian Reny Stepping Strong Center for Trauma Innovation at Brigham and Women’s Hospital.
+Participants will receive health, wellness, and nutrition information from Brigham and Women’s Hospital, and be eligible for weekly drawings for prizes like Dick’s Sporting Goods gift cards and Stepping Strong gear.

 Established by Boston Marathon bombing survivors, the Stepping Strong Center fuels trauma research and care to benefit civilians and military personnel worldwide who have suffered from the devastation of traumatic injuries.

 Start A Corporate Team

 Benefits: Free for employees, easy to implement, simple to sign-up

 Contact Joe Marino email@example.com | 617 595 6566